-The NYISO shall prepare and publish the RNA as described below.
-The RNA will identify Reliability Needs and provide an analysis of historic congestion costs.
-The NYISO shall also designate in the RNA the Responsible TO with respect to each Reliability Need.
+The ISO shall prepare and publish the RNA as described below.
+The RNA will identify Reliability Needs.
+The ISO shall also designate in the RNA the Responsible Transmission Owner with respect to each Reliability Need.

 31.2.2.2 Interested Party Participation in the Development of the RNA